ryneches/tweet2bibTeX/README.md

-= tweet2bibTeX
+== tweet2bibTeX

 You put in a tweet.
-You get a bibTeX formatted reference, so you can cite that tweet in your manuscript.
+You get out a bibTeX formatted reference.
+You can use it to cite that tweet in your manuscript.

 Why?
 Because people talk about science on the internet, and because the word "plagiarism" doesn't have a special meaning just because it